Welcome to Global Voices!

-Consider alternating blockquotes with inline quotes to avoid the visual eyesore of blockquote after blockquote, which can be overwhelming on first glance.
+Consider alternating blockquotes with inline quotes to avoid the visual eyesore of blockquote after blockquote, which can be overwhelming at first glance.

 Always provide hyperlinks for direct quotes if the quote is taken from someplace that is available online.

 All stories should have a big, beautiful image at the top.
-Images captions are brief descriptions that usually appear underneath a published photo.
-Like headlines, captions should be concise, precise and visual, explaining to the reader what is not obvious about the photo.
-In addition to copyright information, captions should try to answer the following questions:
+Image captions are brief descriptions that usually appear underneath a published photo.
+Like headlines, captions should be concise, precise, and visual, explaining to the reader what is not obvious about the photo.
+Captions should also include copyright information and a hyperlink (if screenshotted from a YouTube video) Captions should try to answer the following questions:

 - Why is this image in the post?

 - How did this occur?